sebabelmar/sensors_controller/README.md

 * When there is no motion for more than a minute the sub corridor lights should be switched OFF
-* The total power consumption of all the AC's and lights combined should not exceed (Number of Main corridors * 15) + (Number of sub corridors * 10) units of per floor.
+* The total power consumption of all the AC's and lights combined should not exceed (Number of Main corridors x 15) + (Number of sub corridors x 10) units of per floor.
 Sub corridor AC could be switched OFF to ensure that the power consumption is not more than the specified maximum value
 * When the power consumption goes below the specified maximum value the AC's that were switched OFF previously must be switched ON

 ## Needs